-While I have lots of friends, only one has green eyes.
+Among all of my friends, only one has green eyes.
 Her eyes are the first things you notice when you first meet her.
-Green eyes are among the rarest eye colors in the world.
-However, they are common in some countries.
+Green is the rarest eye color in the world.
+However, in some countries, they are common.
 Lots of people in Iceland have green eyes.
 In fact, over 80% of Icelanders have either green or blue eyes.

 Scientists used to think that eye color is a simple genetic trait.
 They now believe it is a complex one.
-This means that the genetic trait for eye color is determined not by a single pair but by multiple pairs of genes, possibly interacting with each other.
+This means that the genetic trait for eye color is determined not by a single pair, but by multiple pairs of genes interacting with each other.

 Before we dive into why some eyes appear green, let’s get one thing straight.
 There are no green pigments in the eye!